qzlzdy/YangVillageWeb/README.md

 nohup spawn-fcgi -n /var/lib/yangvillage/bin/toolkits.wt -a 0.0.0.0 -p 9003 >/dev/null &
 nohup spawn-fcgi -n /var/lib/yangvillage/bin/portfolio.wt -a 0.0.0.0 -p 9004 >/dev/null &
 ```

+# 5. License

+The content in path `grav-pages/` of this project is licensed under the [CC-BY-AS-4.0](./grav-pages/LICENSE) license, and the source code of this project is licensed under the [GNU AGPLv4.0](./LICENSE) license.